KDE/kube/docs/design.md

 The infrastructure layer interfaces with the rest of the system.
 It is the place where we can integrate with various native infrastructure parts.
 The interface of the infrastructure layer, that is used by the domain logic, may not expose any implementation details of any infrastructure part, to ensure that all infrastructure parts are exchangable.

-### Akonadi Next
+### Sink
-Akonadi Next is used for primary data access and handles all synchronization.
+Sink is used for primary data access and handles all synchronization.

-Interactions with Akonadi Next involve:
+Interactions with Sink involve:

 * Adding/removing/configuring resources
 * Triggering synchronization